Gattu

 Gattu is a 2012 Indian film written by K.D.
-Satyam and directed by Rajan Khosa.
+Satyam and directed by Rajan Khosa and line produced by Yamini Upadhye.
+The film was entirely filmed with local primary govt school children in the town of Roorkee in Uttarakhand, India.
 The film stars Mohammad Samad, Naresh Kumar, Zoya Arshad, Harshit Kaushik, Sarvasva Singh Pundir, and Jayanta Das.
 It premiered on 14 November 2011 at the 17th International Children's Festival of India held in Hyderabad.
 Gattu had its theatrical release in India on 20 July 2012.